ghodulik95/chromebook-nautilus-desktop/README.md

 - **Test with GUVCView or Cheese**
     guvcview -d /dev/video2
-  or open Cheese to confirm live video feed.
+  or open `cheese` and manually select the 720p HD Camera, which should be the webcam.

 - **Symlink**
-  If multiple devices exist, enable `webcam-link.desktop` to consistently link `/dev/webcam`.
+  If you are using an application that requires a consistent device id, enable `webcam-link.desktop` to consistently link `/dev/webcam`.

 ### 8.6 Key Mappings Revert After Reboot

 - **Ensure XModMap Autostart**
   Verify `XModMap.desktop` is enabled in **Session and Startup**.
-Some systems may require a short delay or running it in `.xprofile` to stick reliably.

 ### 8.7 Notable Debugging Tools/Commands